 There is no central bank and no central payment processor.
 Instead a distributed network of computers all over the world compete to process transactions.
 These are referred to as miners.How are Bitcoins created?

-Currently 12.5 new Bitcoins are minted by miners every 10 minutes on average.
-This amount is halved every four years, ensuring that there will never be more than 21 million Bitcoins in circulation.
+New Bitcoins are minted by miners every 10 minutes on average.
+The amount of newly minted Bitcoins is halved every four years, ensuring that there will never be more than 21 million Bitcoins in circulation.
 The limited supply exists to protect their value.Do I need to install software?

 To keep a wallet on your own computer you will need to install the appropriate software.
 Alternatively there are also online wallets.Why BTC.ee?